 What we do

-ANMAC is only responsible for assessing the skills of nurses and midwives for migration purposes.
+ANMAC is responsible for assessing the skills of nurses and midwives for migration purposes.
+Our process is methodical and thorough, to ensure we perform our duties to the highest standards on behalf of the Australian Government and the public.

-To work as a nurse or midwife in Australia, you must be registered with the Nursing and Midwifery Board of Australia (NMBA).
-This registration process is separate to what we do.
+To work as a nurse or midwife in Australia, you must be registered with the Nursing and Midwifery Board of Australia and meet the Board's registration standards.Nurses and midwives applying to migrate to Australia, may be asked to provide information on their eligibility to register and therefore work in Australia.
+The registration process is independent and separate to the skilled migration process.

 What we do not do